The #1 emissions testing resource

 Get a proper diagnosis.
 For anything beyond loose gas cap, a qualified shop or emissions certified repair facility is worth it.
 Do not just clear codes and retest.
 Most programs can detect this and you will still fail.

 Complete repairs and keep receipts.
-Many states offer repair waivers or cost cap programs if you have spent over a certain amount trying to fix the issue.
+Many states offer repair waivers or cost cap programs if you have spent over a certain amount.
 Receipts, parts lists, and shop invoices are often required.

 Retest within the allowed window.
 Most programs give a free or discounted retest if you return within a set number of days.